MACRA Guide for Small Practices

 What is MACRA?

-Under MACRA, physicians who provide services and treatment to Medicare patients will be rewarded higher payment based on the quality of the care provided instead of the volume of services.
+The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) is a comprehensive and complex law passed in Congress with bipartisan support.
+It not only repealed the sustainable growth rate formula, under MACRA, eligible physicians and clinicians who provide services and treatment to Medicare patients are now rewarded higher payment based on the quality of the care provided instead of the volume of services.
 This is often referred to as "pay-for-performance" model, as opposed to the previous "pay-for-service" model.
+The Quality Payment Program creates a new framework for rewarding clinicians who provide higher-value care.

 What is Quality Payment Program (QPP)?

-MACRA created the Quality Payment Program or QPP, an incentive program which permanently ended the complex, algorithm-based Medicare Sustainable Growth Rate (SGR) formula, which was considered by experts and practitioners as a flawed system.
+The Quality Payment Program or QPP permanently ended the complex, algorithm-based Medicare Sustainable Growth Rate (SGR) formula, which was considered by experts and practitioners as a flawed system.

 If it had been implemented as intended, the SGR would have resulted in significant cuts in physician reimbursement.
 To avoid these, Congress had to pass a new law every year since 2003 to offset the decreases by authorizing the current fee schedule and a small increase for inflation.